This is how you can spend a weekend in Skopje, Macedonia. This 3-day itinerary will show you all of the best of the city

 Skopje, the capital of newly-named North Macedonia, is one of the most underrated cities in Europe.
-A small area surrounded by many neighbors, North Macedonia’s history is ancient and intriguing, and there’s no better place to experience it than Skopje.
+It is a small area surrounded by many neighbors, North Macedonia’s history is ancient and intriguing, and there’s no better place to experience it than Skopje.
 With its controversial monuments and statues dotted about the city and some of the Balkans’ best food, Skopje is a must-visit capital city in Southeastern Europe.

 We’ve created this 3-day Skopje itinerary with history and culture in mind, but, most importantly, we talk about the food too!
 So let’s dive into the details of what to do in Skopje in 72 impressive hours!

 A Quick Tip On When To Visit Skopje

 Before we tell you all about how to spend a long weekend in Skopje, let’s briefly talk about when to visit the city.
 First of all, there isn’t a “bad” season to visit Skopje.
 However, some times of the year are better than others.

 Of course, spring or fall will be your best bet for perfect weather.
 It won’t be too hot or cold, and the crowds will be relatively light.
 Granted, we visited during July and August and never felt crowded by fellow tourists.
 Again, Skopje is underrated!